South Korea puts crypto company Terraform Labs' staff on no-fly list

 Bitcoin BTC=BTSP, the world's largest cryptocurrency, is trading at about $20,000, having lost about half of its value since early May, when the problems with TerraUSD became apparent.

-Terraform Labs did not immediately respond to an emailed request for comment.

 (Reporting by Cynthia Kim in Seoul, writing by Alun John in Hong Kong.
-Editing by Gerry Doyle)
+Editing by Gerry Doyle and Jane Merriman)

 ((alun.john@thomsonreuters.com;))